octopize/avatar-docker-compose/README.md

 # avatar-docker-compose

-This repo contains a `docker-compose.yml` file suitable for single-instance avatar deployment.
+This repo contains deployment configurations for the avatar software.

 ## Documentation